-SP Energy Network’s RIIO-2 Business Plans need to take account of a number of complex current and future demands.
+Our Business Plans need to take account of a number of complex current and future demands.
 Given how quickly the energy sector is changing, technological advancements and political uncertainties, we also need to ensure that we are adaptable to change, in case the future energy system turns out differently to what we've planned for.
 Like all network operators in Great Britain, the cost associated with our activity and service provision is shared across all electricity bill payers as a percentage of their energy bills.
 This cost sharing stays the same no matter the energy supplier or network area an individual or business belong to.
-As electricity bill payers, therefore it is important that we all feel able to have our say when it comes to planning for the future via RIIO-2.
+As electricity bill payers, therefore it is important that we all feel able to have our say when it comes to planning for the future via RIIO-2 and RIIO-3.

 Great Britain’s long-standing electricity networks have served the needs of the country for many decades but there is a rapid need to address the CO2 emissions associated with traditional fuels like coal which have been used to power them.
 Renewable sources of electricity create new challenges however; the wind doesn’t always blow when, or indeed where, the electricity is needed.